Can Anxiety Develop Later in Life? Here’s What Older Adults Should Know

 Many people worry that asking for help is a sign of weakness.
 It is not.
 Asking for help shows strength.
 It shows the person wants to feel better.

 We are available to assist you in the state of Washington.
-Our mental health services will satisfy you.
+Our mental health services will help you feel the relief that you are looking for.
 We listen.
 We care.
 We collaborate to discover the optimal way.

-Daybreak Telepsych will be happy to help you or the person you love, who requires assistance, to learn how we can help.
-We will be willing to listen, and make you feel safer and calmer.
+Daybreak Telepsych will be happy to help you or the person you love, who requires assistance.